 Hold the graduation party in neutral territory: If the guest list to your child’s graduation party consists of a mix of your family and your former spouse’s family, rather than hold the party in your home or your former spouse’s home, think about moving the venue to a more public location to reduce territorial friction.
 By going out to a restaurant or holding a cookout in a park picnic area, you are not on anyone’s “turf” and it can be easier for all to come and go as needed.

 Anticipate mixed emotions: Finally, despite your best intentions, expect that some mixed feelings may remain at your child’s graduation.
 In some family structures, it could be that one parent shouldered most of the parenting time and schooling responsibilities after the divorce.
 In these cases, it may feel confusing or even infuriating for your child (and you) to have the other parent present at graduation.
 As some kids put it, “Why should I include my dad in graduation pictures when it’s been my mom who has made all this possible?”

 Should you find yourself in this situation, recognize your child’s feelings (and your own) and try to come up with positive solutions about how to proceed.
 Perhaps you and your child could go out to a special pre-graduation breakfast together to celebrate as just the two of you?
 Remember, life presents all sorts of changes.
 Perhaps someday these negative emotions will have faded.
 As much as you can, step back and evaluate the situation by asking yourself: how would you feel if the roles were reversed?

-If you are going through a divorce or have unresolved issues around college tuition or child support or custody for your older children, Weinberger Divorce & Family Law Group is here to help.
+If you are going through a divorce or have unresolved issues around college tuition or child support or custody for your older children, Weinberger Divorce & Family Law Group, LLC is here to help.
 Please contact us to schedule your confidential attorney consultation.